Tracer Documentation

 4. Troubleshooting

-5. Exporting data from Revit is slow or appears to freeze
+5. EXPORT ISSUE: Exporting data from Revit is slow or appears to freeze

 Exporting my Revit model is slow